irsyadadl/fence/readme.md

 ],
 ```

-And now you can required this package like so:
+After that, we can start by installing the fence package like so:

 ```bash
 composer require irsyadadl/fence
 ```
-Now, you can install fence by running this command:
+When it's done, we can continue to install that boilerplate like this.
 ```bash
 php artisan fence:install
 ```
-Now you make your database connection.
-And run `php artisan migrate`.
+And you're done, things you need to do next is configure your database connection so that you can run `php artisan migrate`.

-Done.